 The vast majority of grouse that are shot are eaten, either by those taking part in the shooting or sold to restaurants, butchers and caterers across the country.
 There are a number of ways which grouse can be enjoyed.
-Earlier this year, the British Game Alliance was launched to promote high standards across the board for game shooting and realise the marketing opportunities for game meat both at home and in rapidly growing markets abroad.
+Last year, the British Game Alliance was launched to promote high standards across the board for game shooting and realise the marketing opportunities for game meat both at home and in rapidly growing markets abroad.
+Since its launch it has already been very effective, with over 550 shoots joining the scheme.
+It is also supported by a wide range of MPs who wrote an open letter to the shooting community recommending the British Game Alliance.
+It can be read here.